brekru212/bits-n-bots/lessons/lesson3.md

 **1)** Once you have that working, trying adding movement.
 Make the bot move around and explore its surroundings in a pattern of your choice.
 (Circle, square, zig zag).

 **2)** At the end of the motion, check to see whether or not the bot is too close to its surroundings.
+Display the proximity sensor value on the screen

 Optionally, you can do so by making the robot spin in a circle (this is more challenging!!) and checking the sensor throughout the rotation, or by making the bot just check in the direction that the bot is facing.